 - To return to the Response List screen, select [Back to Response List].
 The item’s status in the Status column now displays Tentatively Scored.

-The THSS automatically assigns student responses for hand scoring to the test examiner who administered the session in which the student test was completed.
-If a student started a test in one session and completed it in another, the response will be assigned to the test examiner who administered the session in which the student completed the test.
+The THSS automatically assigns student responses for hand scoring to the TE who administered the session in which the student test was completed.
+If a student started a test in one session and completed it in another, the response will be assigned to the TE who administered the session in which the student completed the test.

 Score managers at the school level (site ELPAC coordinators) can reassign responses to scorers in a school.
 Those score managers associated with an LEA (LEA ELPAC coordinators) can reassign responses to scorers within the LEA.